 Then baby #4 came along.
 We were farming and oh so busy.
 I was on bedrest for the end of the pregnancy and then had a difficult birth and recovery period.
 Also our washer and dryer were not working.
 With the previous baby I had had to hang the diapers on the line, I was no longer willing to do that and so baby number 4 was almost always in disposables.
 I loved the convenience of it but not the expense or full trash cans.

 I knew I wanted baby #5 back in cloth and so started inventorying and adding to my supply.
 Once he was born I realized the additions I needed to add to my stash.
 I looked at prices on the internet and planned.
-Then I came across some great patterns on etsy and is tinidazole over the counter and started my journey to making my own diapers.
+Then I came across some great patterns on etsy and Diaper Sewing Supplies and started my journey to making my own diapers.